chetnashah/webconcepts/serverbasics.md

 A compiled version of Dockerfile(still just a file only), usually has an id and a name also.

+A docker image is a filesystem snapshot after build with start/run instrunctions.

 Docker image is made using:
 ``` sh
 docker build dirWithDockerFile